Non-commutative odd Chern numbers and topological phases of disordered chiral systems: Implementing Connes' program

-where ${\bm x}_{2n+2}$ is fixed at the origin.
-The sum over ${\bm x}_i$ contains a finite number of terms, so it can be interchanged with the integrals to continue to
+where ${\bm x}_{d+1}$ is fixed at the origin.
+Interchanging the sum over ${\bm x}_i$ with the integrals allows to continue to

-Here $\mathrm{tr}_\sigma$ and $\mathrm{tr}_N$ are as in the proof of Proposition~\ref{Summability}, and actually the identity is analogous to \eqref{eq-Ibound} in that proof.
 Now the integral in the first line can be evaluated with the identity from Lemma~\ref{KeyIdentity}.
-Expressing the sum over ${\bm x}_i$ again with the position operator $X_i$ and connecting the constants $\lambda_d$ and $\Lambda_d$ then leads to
+Expressing the sums over ${\bm x}_i$ with the position operators $X_i$ and connecting the constants $\lambda_d$ and $\Lambda_d$ then leads to

-Due to the anti-symmetrizing factor $(-1)^\rho$, one can actually form commutators:
+Due to the anti-symmetrizing factor $(-1)^\rho$, one can actually form commutators

-where it was also used that only one summand of the last commutator contributes.
-This expression can finally be rewritten with the non-commutative analysis tools to complete the proof of \eqref{eq-theolocal}.
+This expression can finally be rewritten with the non-commutative analysis tools to complete the proof of the identity \eqref{eq-theolocal}.